-- Reduced system congestion and fuel savings LRTP Tranche 1 projects will decrease congestion and allow more low-cost resources to be integrated, replacing higher-cost resources, lowering the overall cost to serve load. - Avoided capital costs of local resource investments LRTP Tranche 1 projects will increase regional transfer capability, which will result in an optimized balance of local resource investment and regional transmission capacity. - Avoided transmission investment LRTP projects will increase regional transmission capacity and preempt the need for reliability expansion projects and upgrades in the future. - Improved reliability and resilience The portfolio will enhance grid reliability and provide more system resilience during increasingly frequent and severe weather events. - Help meet decarbonization goals -The renewable generation sources enabled by the LRTP portfolio will help accomplish the decarbonization goals set by states, corporations and other external stakeholders.
+- Reduced system congestion and fuel savings LRTP Tranche 1 projects will decrease congestion and allow more low-cost resources to be integrated, replacing higher-cost resources, lowering the overall cost to serve load. - Avoided capital costs of local resource investments LRTP Tranche 1 projects will increase regional transfer capability, which will result in an optimized balance of local resource investment and regional transmission capacity. - Avoided transmission investment - LRTP projects will increase regional transmission capacity and preempt the need for reliability expansion projects and upgrades in the future. - Improved reliability and resilience The portfolio will enhance grid reliability and provide more system resilience during increasingly frequent and severe weather events.